hrakaroo/ray-the-caster/README.md

 # Ray The Caster

-Simple Ray Caster in SDL
+A (very) simple ray caster using Go and SDL

-## General Info
+## Info

-I'm not a huge gamer, but I can remember how I felt when I first saw DOOM.
-I was blown away by the immersive feeling and have been hooked on 3D graphics ever since.
-While I normally like to focus on Ray Tracers, I was curious why people kept claiming that DOOM (and Wolfenstein3D) were not "true 3D environments".
-After watching a couple of videos on the making of Wolfenstein3D I decided to give a go to creating my own basic Ray Caster.

-I am not hyper optimizing for memory or speed.
-While I am curious how hard it is to get a basic 3D environment working I am favoring readability over speed.
-I don't mind some basic optimizations, but I'm not going to go too crazy with it.
+Just a fun project to see how hard it would be to create a Wolfenstein3D like ray caster.
+I have not put much effort into optimization for either CPU or memory as I'm favoring readability over speed.

-I am also not really interested in texture maps, or complex lighting.
-I really just want to create a basic space I can explore and then I'll likely call it good.
+I have also not added texture maps or complex lighting.
+I may add these at some point in the future, but I really just wanted to create a basic space I could explore.

 ## Build

-I decided to write this in Go (since that is what I use most of the time at work) with SDL for drawing.
+This is in Go (since that is what I use most of the time at work) with SDL for drawing.
 In order to build this you first need to

 `brew install sdl2{,_image,_mixer,_ttf,_gfx} pkg-config`

-and then you should be able to just build and run it.
+and then you should be able to just build and run the app.

 ## Status

 I'm mostly done.
-I still have a fish-eye going on, but I'm not as interested in fixing that.
-I've done what I set out to do.
+The only real remaining issue is a fish-eye with the walls which I may try to fix, but otherwise I'm done with this project for now.

 ## TODO